lcov29/pacman/README.md

 ## How to play
-You can play the game via github-pages or you can download it and open the index.html in a webbrowser.
+Play the game via github-pages or upload it to a webserver.

+## Ideas for additional features

 ## Version history